Howeng98/keras_vgg16/README.md

 ![.](img/model_loss.png)

 ## Note
-I will take a note about what I had found about ***How the parameters affect your model accuracy and loss*** with this project as example.
-You also can check my commit history, I already mark down each change and how was the **Accuracy** affected,feel free to discuss with me!
+I will take a note about what I had found about ***How the Parameters and Regularization affect your model accuracy and loss*** with this project as example.
+You also can check my commit history, I already mark down each change and how was the **Accuracy** affected.All the explanation will mentioned in a small word,I will make a clear **Technique Conclusion Note** later, and feel free to discuss with me!

   1. **Normalization with Mean and Standard Deviation**